alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Jovial_Assembler_Documentation.md

 - `-#E#`: Enter a negative floating point number in scientific notation.
 Equivalent to the `#; #; CHS` instruction sequence.
 - `ASL`: Equivalent to the `SL` instruction.
 Shift the number in the X register left by one bit and store the result in the X register.

-### Functions not available in the Saturnine Assembler
+### Functions not available in the Jovial Assembler
 Not all of the functions available on the HP-16C are available in programming mode.
-As such, they are not available in the Saturnine Assembler.
+As such, they are not available in the Jovial Assembler.
 These functions are described in this excerpt from the HP-16C manual:
 ![Functions not available in programming mode](Images/Nonprogramable_Functions.png)

-## Syntax
-The syntax for the Saturnine Assembler is based on the examples in the HP-16C manual and is detailed above.
-Each line of code in a Saturnine program corresponds to a series of key presses on the HP-16C calculator.
-Each instruction is written on a separate line and comments are allowed using `//`.
-One key difference is that writing the `f` and `g` keys is unnecessary.
-The Saturnine Assembler will add them automatically when assembling.
-It is recommended that you specify your initial settings at the beginning of your program.
-Otherwise, the Saturnine Assembler will assume the default settings (2's complement and 16-bit word size).
-All Saturnine Assembly files should have the `.sat` extension.

-See the Sample Programs folder for examples of Saturnine Assembly programs.

-## Usage
-The Saturnine Assembler is a command line tool that can be used to assemble Saturnine Assembly files into a format that can be imported to the JRPN HP-16C calculator simulator (.16c) or printed out and typed into a physical HP-16C.
-The Saturnine Assembler is written in Python 3.12.3 (other versions may work, but no compatibility is guaranteed).

-At the moment, running the Saturnine Assembler requires the following command line arguments:
-`python Saturnine_Assembler.py <input filename> <output file name (no extension)> <output mode (16c/pdf)> <sign mode (0/1/2/3)> <word size (4-64)> <base (2/8/10/16)>`

-You can run the Saturnine Assembler without any arguments to enter interactive mode.
-This will walk you through each argument and allow you to assemble a file without needing to remember the command line arguments.

-Alternatively, you can "install" the Saturnine Assembler by adding the `/HP-16C-Compiler-and-VoyagerC/Saturnine Assembler` folder to your path and running `[System.Environment]::SetEnvironmentVariable("Path", $env:Path + ";C:\Users\alexa\OneDrive\Documents\Personal Projects\HP-16C-Compiler-and-VoyagerC", [System.EnvironmentVariableTarget]::User)` in PowerShell as an administrator.
-This will allow you to run the Saturnine Assembler from any directory by typing `saturnine` in the command line.

 ## Limitations
-The Saturnine Assembler is a work in progress and has several limitations.
+The Jovial Assembler is a work in progress and has several limitations.
 The following is a list of known limitations:
 - The argument parsing for `WINDOW` is not perfect.
 There are some invalid arguments that are not caught by the parser.
 - If you do not specify a base for a number, it is assumed to be the previous base set.
-This can cause issues if you are not careful.
+This can cause issues if you are not careful, especially if you assume it will be in base-10.
 - Sometimes the whitespace in the .16c file is not perfect.
 This is a known issue, but it does not affect the functionality of the file.